johannesboyne/nodejs-quicksort-power/README.md

 => ten million
 10000000_quicksort: 1378ms

-FATAL ERROR: JS Allocation failed - process out of memory
+FATAL ERROR: JS Allocation failed - process out of memory (one hundred million digits)
 ```

 Yeah what a pity, there we got a restriction.
-Sorting a ten million digits long array is too much.
+Sorting a one hundred million digits long array is too much.
 If anyone has got a solution, please share it!

 So, have fun with it!